never-alone-turing/FE/README.md

 * note: this was difficult for us when we were getting started.
 Because React-Native is a newer technology, it seems that there is less documentation around trouble shooting.

-After installing the xcode cli you will need to download an immulator; [Android](https://developer.android.com/studio) [iOS](https://developer.apple.com/xcode/)
+After installing the xcode cli you will need to download an emulator; [Android](https://developer.android.com/studio) [iOS](https://developer.apple.com/xcode/)
 Or you can use the Expo app on your phone <= Recommended

 In your terminal: